citp/privacy-policy-historical/g/gl/gla/glam.co.uk.md

-> *The following text is extracted and transformed from the glam.co.uk privacy policy that was archived on 2012-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120606082210id_/http%3A//glammedia.co.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the glam.co.uk privacy policy that was archived on 2012-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121210115721id_/http%3A//glammedia.co.uk/privacy) for the most accurate reproduction.*

 # Privacy | Glam Media UK

-_Revised September 30, 2011._
+_Revised August 29, 2012._

 Glam Media Ltd. (“We”) are committed to protecting and respecting your privacy.